 Sensitive areas, no-spray areas, limited-spray areas, and non-sensitive areas will be marked at their boundaries with permanent color-coded markers.
 Sensitive areas considered to be readily identifiable in the field (i.e. agricultural and inhabited areas) will not be marked.
 The markers will be one or any combination of the following:

-color-coded signs attached to posts color-coded signs attached to the railroad ties color-coded painted rail sections white non-sensitive areas blue sensitive area in which a minimum of 12 months shall elapse between herbicide applications double blue sensitive areas in which a minimum of 24 months shall elapse between herbicide applications.
+color-coded signs attached to posts color-coded signs attached to the railroad ties color-coded painted rail sections

 Sensitive and non-sensitive areas will be designated by the following color-codes: